 What's not great about it: This card has an annual fee ($39) and a high purchase APR (26.99% (Variable)).

-Those with fair credit who want to earn a better rewards rate could consider than the Capital One QuicksilverOne Cash Rewards Credit Card.
+Those with fair credit who want to earn a better rewards rate could consider the Capital One QuicksilverOne Cash Rewards Credit Card.
 You'll earn an unlimited 1.5% Cash Back on every purchase, every day, and you can redeem your rewards for a check, statement credit and even gift cards.

 Still, the downsides of this card are that it comes with a $39 annual fee and an APR of 26.99% (Variable).
 You don't want to be penalized for late payments, so this high percentage rate is something to consider.
-Otherwise, this card offers excellent perks, such as no foreign transaction fees nor balance transfer fees.
+Otherwise, this card offers excellent perks, such as no foreign transaction fees and no balance transfer fees.

 Easy-to-get credit card for college students